1azyparser/cpch/README.md

 # cpch
-Interpreter with c++ as the host language, parsing custom syntax rules.
+Interpreter with C++ as the host language, parsing custom syntax rules.